 In light of the fact that assumptions about the terminal growth rate are unlikely to be descriptively valid, the inferences based on the estimates of the expected rate of return that are based on these assumptions may be spurious.
 The appeal of O'Hanlon and Steele (2000), Easton, Taylor, Shroff and Sougiannis (2002) and Easton (2004) is that they simultaneously estimate the expected rate of return and the expected rate of growth that are implied by the data.
 The other methods assume a growth rate and calculate the expected rate of return that is implied by the data and the assumed growth rate.
-Differences between the true growth rate and the assumed growth rate will lead to errors in the estimate of the expected rate of return.
+Differences between the true growth rate and the assumed growth rate of the expected rate of return.